Uses and Types of Paper Chromatography

 In ascending chromatography, the solvents move in an upward direction.
 Since the movement goes against gravity, this method takes much more time.
 However, the setup is much easier compared to the descending chromatography method.

-3. Ascending – Descending Chromatography
+3. Ascending-Descending Chromatography

 4. Radial Chromatography

-An analyte needs to be placed in a paper’s center to do radial chromatography, also known as circular chromatography.
+An analyte needs to be placed in a paper to do radial chromatography, also known as circular chromatography.
 The paper is then placed on a petri dish that contains the solvent.
 Afterward, the wick of the paper is dipped in the solvent.
 During this process, you can observe circular sample spots being formed through the radial chromatography technique.

 5. Two-dimensional chromatography

-Try the below experiment at home
+Try the following experiment at home

 Anyone can try the paper chromatography experiment at home.
-Follow the below steps to do this experiment.
+Follow the steps below to do this experiment.

-You will need the below materials:
+You will need the following materials:

-- Chromatography paper
+• Chromatography paper

-- Pens or Markers from different brands and of various colors
+• Pens or Markers from different brands and of various colors

-- Clear plastic cups
+• Clear plastic cups

-- Water
+• Water

 You are ready to get started:

-- Mark a dot about ½” from the bottom of a chromatography paper with the desired pen or marker.
+1. Mark a dot about ½” from the bottom of a chromatography paper with the desired pen or marker.
 You can choose various strips of paper.
 Or on the same paper, you can mark different colored dots.

-- Pour water into a plastic cup.
+2. Pour water into a plastic cup.
 Make sure the water level is also ½”.
 The marker or pen dots should be equal to the water level.

-- You can start observing how the color climbs up the strips.
+3. You can start observing how the color climbs up the strips.
 For example, if your dot is of black ink, you will be able to witness different colors other than black spreading on the chromatography paper.

 To summarise, understanding paper chromatography in technical terms might be challenging.
-But, when you choose to do experiments, everything will be more explicit.
+But when you choose to do experiments, everything will be more explicit.